Anurag-3113/ansible1/assignment/day5/Assignment-day-5.md

 Provisioning:-

-1.Provision application servers, for example - java, tomcat are required for a java project.
+1. Provision application servers, for example - java, tomcat are required for a java project.
-This job will be a separate job and can be executed to any machine on requirement.
+1. This job will be a separate job and can be executed to any machine on requirement.

-Build and Deployment Job will be downstream relationship Build:-
+###Build and Deployment Job will be in downstream relationship.

+Build:-
 1. Build any Project - can be java or any other language using jenkins.

 Deployment:-
-2. Create a down stream deployment job to the build job .
+1. Create a down stream deployment job to the build job .
-3. In the deployment job , deploy the artifact (war in case of java) to the application server (tomcat/joboss) using ansible in the downstream job.
+2. In the deployment job , deploy the artifact (war in case of java) to the application server (tomcat/joboss) using ansible in the downstream job.
-4. Ansible play book will include health check also, (status code == 200) , if health check fails, job should also fail.
+3. Ansible play book will include health check also, (status code == 200) , if health check fails, job should also fail.